Without fragrance, a garden just isn’t a garden.

 Evening scented stock (Matthiola longipetala) releases its intoxicating scent in the evening, and it comes in several pretty pastel shades.

-A cool weather annual, it prefers temperatures in the 60-80°F range, and can be grown as a winter annual in warm climates.
+A cool weather annual, it prefers temperatures in the 60 to 80°F range, and can be grown as a winter annual in warm climates.

 Plant in containers positioned near windows to enjoy their spicy-sweet cologne wafting in on the evening breeze.
 And provide it with some shade from intense afternoon sunlight.